Hekstra-Lab/dw-examples/dfs/README.md

 2. inspect CCpred and difference map peak heights.

 We start with MTZ files found in `./20221007_unscaled_unmerged`.
-These were converted from unmerged `.hkl` files generously gifted by Galen Correy, for (Schuller et al. 2021).
+These were converted from unmerged `.hkl` files provided by Galen Correy, for (Schuller et al. *Sci.
+Adv.* 2021, DOI: 10.1126/sciadv.abf8711).

 To run `careless`, we use the script `careless_runs/slurm-dw-array-grid.sh`, which starts a `slurm` batch array job.
 This job requires `careless_runs/slurm_params.txt`, in which we vary the double-Wilson `r` value across the individual `careless` runs.
 To call using slurm: